 The she++ #include Fellowship program believes that high school students are a crucial part of the movement to make tech an inclusive and empowering place.
 We aim to expand our outreach efforts to students all the way from kindergarten to high school and beyond through a program that supports peer-to-peer interaction.
-In the #include Fellowship Program, we help high school students create initiatives that increase the access to and awareness about technology in their communities.
+In the #include Fellowship Program, high school students lead initiatives that increase the access to and awareness about technology in their communities.

 In September, students can officially sign up to participate in the #include program.
 Each #include participant is given a Launch Kit to jumpstart their initiative and an optional college student advisor to ask questions to.
-In January, #include participants may then apply to attend the #include Summit in Spring 2017 in the Bay Area.
+In January, #include participants may then apply to attend the #include Summit in Spring 2018 in the Bay Area.
 The application will include a short essay and optional photos or videos of their initiative.
 Applicants may also participate in a phone interview.

-- September 5, 2016 - signups for #include Program open (check back here to get a Launch Kit and advisor)
+- September 5, 2017 - signups for #include Program open

-- October 3, 2016 - signups for #include Program close
+- October 25, 2017 - signups for #include Program close

-- October 31, 2016 - mentors assigned
+- November 1, 2017 - mentors assigned

-- January 9, 2017 - #include Summit application releases
+- January 8, 2018 - #include Summit application releases

-- January 30, 2017 - #include Summit application deadline
+- January 29, 2018 - #include Summit application deadline

-- February 3, 2017 - interview notification
+- February 9, 2018 - interview notification

-- February 10, 2017 - #include Fellows selected
+- February 20, 2018 - #include Fellows selected

-- Spring 2017 - she++ Summit
+- TBA - she++ Summit

 Applicants must meet the following requirements to be eligible for the she++ #include Fellowship Program: